Knife Fighting Truths

 Even some of those popular eclectic "weapon based martial arts systems" will not meet your training needs.
 To put it bluntly, they are too unrealistic and unworkable for real world knife combat.
 While many of their knife drills may look impressive or "cool", I can assure you they will not work when faced with a non compliant adversary who is armed with a knife and fueled by adrenaline or pure rage.
 Moreover, many of the knife disarming technique will not work without getting yourself cut to ribbons.

 Finally, most of these exotic martial arts will integrate both stick fighting concepts into knife fighting techniques.
 While killing two birds with one stone might seem like an efficient form of weapons training, its not!
-Contrary to popular opinion, real world stick fighting and knife fighting are not from the same ilk.
+Contrary to popular opinion, real world stick fighting and edged wepon combat are not from the same ilk.
 They are different beasts requiring separate training programs with unrelated and self-contained approaches.

 All of this boils down to the fact that you need to be a shrewd and sharp consumer when searching for authentic knife fighting instruction.
-You should search for a knife fighting instructor with the same care as you would looking for a good doctor.
+You should search for an instructor with the same care as you would looking for a good doctor.
 Your life will depend on it!

 Good luck in your training!

 Warning!
 Articles are property of Sammy Franco and Contemporary Fighting Arts, LLC.
 Reprint or distribution is strictly prohibited.
-Sammy Franco will aggressively prosecute those found publishing Contemporary Fighting Arts materials on the Internet without written permission.
-Copyright 1998-2012©, Contemporary Fighting Arts, Knife Fighting.
-All rights reserved.
+Knife Fighting.
+Copyright 1998-2012©, Contemporary Fighting Arts, All rights reserved.